ramiroallen/ubisoft/README.md

 To consume the query endpoints the caller needs to be in the Admin role.
 This is hardcoded right now in the class IRoleManager, The only user with Admin role is `BAF003C2-8CB4-4AE8-8A55-198660830E80`

+## Swagger

+This repo uses swagger to describe the exposed endpoints.
+To authenticate the call just click on the Authorize button in the top right.

+## Logging

+This repo uses Serilog to log unhandled errors.